konflux-ci/service-provider-integration-operator/README.md

 ## Configuration

 It is expected by the Kustomize deployment that this configuration lives in a Secret in the same namespaces as SPI.
-Name of the secret should be `spi-shared-configuration-file` with this configuration yaml under `config.yaml` key.
+Name of the secret should be `shared-configuration-file` with this configuration yaml under `config.yaml` key.

 This is basic configuration that is mandatory to run SPI Operator and OAuth services.
 [See config.go](pkg/spi-shared/config/config.go) for details (`persistedConfiguration`).